 Killing Fields Phnom Penh

 Whether to visit sites of mass atrocity is a genuine question.
-The answer here is yes, for the same reason it is yes at Auschwitz and the Rwandan genocide memorials: the physical places demand a kind of attention that reading about events in the abstract does not.
+The answer here is yes, for the same reason it is yes at Auschwitz and the Rwandan genocide memorials: these physical places demand a kind of attention that reading about events in the abstract does not.

 Tuol Sleng Genocide Museum (S-21)